FreeRTOS/Lab-Project-FreeRTOS-Cellular-Demo/README.md

 ## Introduction

 FreeRTOS offers a suite of networking stacks designed for IoT applications.
-Applications can access communication protocols at different levels - MQTT, HTTP, Secure Sockets, etc.  Common connectivity technologies such as Ethernet, Wi-Fi and BLE have been integrated with the networking stacks of FreeRTOS, with a [wide selection of](https://devices.amazonaws.com/search?page=1&sv=freertos)[microcontrollers and modules](https://devices.amazonaws.com/search?page=1&sv=freertos) pre-integrated.
+Applications can access communication protocols at different levels - MQTT, HTTP, Secure Sockets, etc.  Common connectivity technologies such as Ethernet, Wi-Fi and BLE have been integrated with the networking stacks of FreeRTOS, with a [wide selection of microcontrollers and modules](https://devices.amazonaws.com/search?page=1&sv=freertos) pre-integrated.

 The demos in this project demonstrate how to establish mutually authenticated MQTT connections to MQTT brokers, such as AWS IoT Core, by using cellular connectivity.
 The demos use the [Cellular HAL libraries](http://ec2-52-36-17-39.us-west-2.compute.amazonaws.com/cellular/index.html) sub-moduled from an external project.
 The Cellular HAL libraries expose the capability of a few popular cellular modems through a uniform API.